sumandeb003/GraphGPS4HT/README.md

     - `GNNNodeHead` with MLP: This final stage processes the node features after message passing.

     - MLP (Multi-Layer Perceptron): An MLP with a single linear layer that transforms the features from `in_features=2` to `out_features=4`.
 This could be for mapping the features to the space of possible labels or another representation.

+### Aggregating Training Results

+To evaluate the performance of a GNN, multiple runs of training + testing are done.
+In each run:

+- The weights of the GNN are initialized using a different seed.
+So, the initial weights of the GNN are different in each run.
+- Multiple epochs of training are done.
+In each epoch, the training accuracy, the validation accuracy and the test accuracy are evaluated.
+- The best epoch is determined depending on the validation accuracy.
+The training, validation and test accuracies of the best epoch are noted.

+After collecting the validation and test accuracies this way, from multiple runs, their individual mean and standard deviation are calculated.

 </details>